Air quality index: EPA Breakpoints

 If multiple pollutants are measured at a monitoring site, then the largest or "dominant" AQI value is reported for the location.
 The ozone AQI between 100 and 300 is computed by selecting the larger of the AQI calculated with a 1-hour ozone value and the AQI computed with the 8-hour ozone value.

 Eight-hour ozone averages do not define AQI values greater than 300; AQI values of 301 or greater are calculated with 1-hour ozone concentrations.
 1-hour SO2 values do not define higher AQI values greater than 200.
 AQI values of 201 or greater are calculated with 24-hour SO2 concentrations.

 Real-time monitoring data from continuous monitors are typically available as 1-hour averages.
 However, computation of the AQI for some pollutants requires averaging over multiple hours of data.
 (For example, calculation of the ozone AQI requires computation of an 8-hour average and computation of the PM2.5 or PM10 AQI requires a 24-hour average.)
 To accurately reflect the current air quality, the multi-hour average used for the AQI computation should be centered on the current time, but as concentrations of future hours are unknown and are difficult to estimate accurately, EPA uses surrogate concentrations to estimate these multi-hour averages.
 For reporting the PM2.5, PM10 and ozone air quality indices, this surrogate concentration is called the NowCast.
 The Nowcast is a particular type of weighted average that provides more weight to the most recent air quality data when air pollution levels are changing.
-There is a free email subscription service for New York inhabitants – AirNYC.
-Subscribers get notifications about the changes in the AQI values for the selected location (e.g. home address), based on air quality conditions.

 Public availability of the AQI

 Real time monitoring data and forecasts of air quality that are color-coded in terms of the air quality index are available from EPA's AirNow web site.
 Other organizations provide monitoring for members of sensitive groups such as asthmatics, children and adults over the age of 65.
 Historical air monitoring data including AQI charts and maps are available at EPA's AirData website.
-Detailed map about current AQI level and its two-day forecast is available from Aerostate web site.
+There is a free email subscription service for New York inhabitants – AirNYC.
+Subscribers get notifications about the changes in the AQI values for the selected location (e.g. home address), based on air quality conditions.
+A detailed map containing current AQI levels and a two-day AQI forecast is available at the Aerostate web site.

+Regulatory Air Monitors and Low Cost Sensors

+Historically, EPA has only allowed data from regulatory monitors operated by regulatory or public health professionals to be included in its real time national maps.
+In the past decade, low cost sensors (LCS's) have become increasingly popular with citizen scientists, and large LCS networks have sprung up in the US and across the globe.
+Recently, EPA has developed a data correction algorithm for a particular brand of PM2.5 LCS (the Purple Air monitor) that makes the LCS data comparable to regulatory data for the purpose of computing the AQI.
+This corrected LCS data currently appears alongside regulatory data on EPA's national fire map.